CodeForPittsburgh/food-access-data-transformation/SETUP.md

-# Food Map Data Transformation Scripts
+# Environment Setup

-This repository contains the data transformation scripts used to create the backend data store for the Food Access Map.
-Below is information for configuring your environment to begin working with the project.
-Information for each script is found in the [Data Scripts ReadMe](./data_scripts/README.md)
+This document outlines the requirements to setup your environment to work with this project.

 ## Requirements